reactjs/react.dev/src/content/reference/react/StrictMode.md

 ### Enabling Strict Mode for entire app {/*enabling-strict-mode-for-entire-app*/}

-Strict Mode enables extra development-only checks for the entire Component tree inside the `<StrictMode>` component.
+Strict Mode enables extra development-only checks for the entire Component tree inside the `<StrictMode>` Component.
 These checks help you find common bugs in your Components early in the development process.

 To enable Strict Mode for your entire app, wrap your root Component with `<StrictMode>` when you render it: